VihangaJanith/network-speed-monitor/README.md

 # Network Speed Monitor

-A Node.js module for monitoring network speed.
+A Node.js module for monitoring real-time network upload and download speeds.
+This module allows you to monitor the current network speed at a specified refresh interval, making it useful for applications that require up-to-date network performance information.

 ## Installation